My Philosophy

 The Path of Belonging - Deepening our relationship to the natural world.

-The Path of Relating - Finding community and connecting with others through sovereignty.
+The Path of Relating - Finding community and connecting with others from a place of sovereignty and authenticity.

 The Path of Adulting - Taking responsibility for our experience & stepping into emotional maturity.

-The Path of Meaning - Discovering and living our purpose.
+The Path of Meaning - Living the myth of our purpose and contributing our unique gifts.